 Jon Abrahams, Managing Director Digital Businesses, Rovva

 "Google’s International Growth team has been an invaluable partner to Croud during a challenging year for many of our clients.
-Through Google's Global Business Solutions programme, the team took the time to understand Rovva's business proposition, and provided guidance and recommendations to achieve our clients’ goals.”
+Through Google's Global Business Solutions program, the team took the time to understand Rovva's business proposition, and provided guidance and recommendations to achieve our clients’ goals.”

 Jawdat Nassour, Client Digital Director, Croud